-Do you ever feel like your dreams are so vivid, they could transport you to another world?
-I know I do.
+Do you ever experience dreams so vivid that they feel like they could whisk you away to another world?
+I certainly do.

 There’s something captivating about the way our minds conjure up images and emotions while we sleep.
 But have you ever wondered why some dreams are more vivid than others?
 Especially when we’re tired?